SophieDeBenedetto/phoenix-pair/post.md

-# Building Real-Time Features with Phoenix Channels and Presence
+# Building a Real-Time App with Phoenix

+More and more, users are coming to expect real-time features from the web apps they use.
+Whether its a chat, a live game, a shared document or a push notification, we as developers are finding ourselves needing to go beyond standard HTTP requests to support real-time functionality.

+Up until recently, there have been just a handful of offerings for building such features.
+You may have worked with Socket.io or Action Cable, to name a few.
+While relatively easy to work with, these solutions are blown out of the water by the Phoenix framework.

+Phoenix, the web framework for Elixir, has real-time capability out of the box.
+It's fast, highly concurrent (thanks to the Erlang VM), fault-tolerant and super friendly towards distributed systems.

-In this post we'll take a deep dive into Phoenix Channels by building a real-time collaborative text-editing feature.
-Then, we'll use the Phoenix Presence module to track user activity within that feature.
+In this post, we'll build out a real-time collaborative text-editing app, and we'll see why Phoenix should be your go-to tool for the real-time web.

 ## The App